simonamador/gasparin/README.md

 ![Detection framework](/assets/detection_framework.png)
 Figure 1

-For sperm inmovilization tasks, the detection model was connected to a polygon segmentation YOLO v8 model, and the polygons were employed to calculate the mid-points of sperm head and tail.
+For sperm  immobilization tasks, the detection model was connected to a polygon segmentation YOLO v8 model, and the polygons were employed to calculate the mid-points of sperm head and tail.

 ![Midpoint framework](/assets/midpoint_framework.png)
 Figure 2